richardcornish/django-registrationwall/README.md

 The app stores the visited resources into the session, whose session ID is stored in a cookie in the user's web browser.
 The app does not employ more sophisticated user tracking like IP detection and storage.

 Note that the app is not a "true" paywall in the sense that it checks if an authenticated user is a valid "subscriber" or other such classification of customer.
-Checking for additional validity beyond an authenticated user would require additional data stored on either a customer user model or in another connected app and is outside the scope of this app.
+Checking for additional validity beyond an authenticated user would require additional data stored on either a custom user model or in another connected app and is outside the scope of this app.
 It might be easier to think of this app as a "registration wall" although customization for a more typical paywall scenario exists.

 ## Requirements